Implementing Domain Driven Design with Microservices

 Having Microservice as independent and self-contained matter on one side and different levels of granularity in DDD on the other side raises a question.
 On what DDD granularity level do we build Microservices?
 Should we build a microservice per bounded context?
 Or may be per Entity, or somewhere in the middle?
 Obviously not a microservice per application or else we end up with SOA or Monolith architecture style.

-The main problem we are going to solve in this post is to decide what is the right granularity for microservices.
+The main problem we are going to solve in this post is to decide what the right granularity for microservices is.

 What’s the right granularity?

 The short answer is “It depends…”.
-Yes, there is no definite answer, however we can still figure thing out.
-Let’s look closely at each level of granularity and find advantages and disadvantage of creating microservices at that level.
+Yes, there is no definite answer; however, we can still figure things out.
+Let’s look closely at each level of granularity and find the advantages and disadvantages of creating microservices at that level.

 Application

-This level signifies entire application.
-In case when entire application domain model fits nicely into a single service or into a monolith, then maybe we don’t need to design system with microservices architectural style.
-With application growing we may decide to migrate to microservices, however doing so prematurely may turn into a huge problem.
-It is hard to predict how our domain model is going to evolve in the future, therefore prematurely splitting into microservices may create a lot of problems with further refactoring.
-Moving domain objects between microservices is not as easy as withing a single service or a monolith.
+This level signifies the entire application.
+In case the entire application domain model fits nicely into a single service or into a monolith, then maybe we don’t need to design a system with a microservices architectural style.
+With the application growing, we may decide to migrate to microservices; however, doing so prematurely may turn into a huge problem.
+It is hard to predict how our domain model is going to evolve in the future; therefore, prematurely splitting into microservices may create a lot of problems with further refactoring.
+Moving domain objects between microservices is not as easy as within a single service or a monolith.

 Bounded Context